AustenLamacraft/academic-kickstart/content/post/quantum-circuits-1/index.md

 c_{\alpha \beta}(x,t) = \frac{1}{2^N}\tr\left[\sigma_{\alpha}(x,t) \sigma_{\beta}(0,0) \right],\qquad \sigma_\alpha(x,t)=\mathcal{U}^\dagger(t)\sigma_\alpha(x)\mathcal{U}(t).
 $$

 That is, we average overall all possible initial states uniformly.
-This is often described as the "infinite temperature" situation, but temperature is not defined is this situation, as there is no Hamiltonian and thus no Boltzmann distribution.
+This is often described as the "infinite temperature" situation, but temperature is not defined in this situation, as there is no Hamiltonian and thus no Boltzmann distribution.

 In the graphical representation the correlation function has the form shown below left (in the unfolded representation).
 This can be simplified using the unitarity condition to give the "skeleton" shown on the right.